 - Obtain proposed septic system design from a certified Septic Designer.

-- IBADC Phase I (establishes buildable location).
+- IBADC Phase I (establishes buildable area and structure location).

 - Final County Planning submission.

 - (if required) Coastal Development Permit, Board of Supervisors approval.

 - Building Dept. (Construction Plans) Permit review and approval.

 It is never too early to line up a Contractor as most plan out one year in advance.
 It is also very important not to get too far into the detailed design until after the Phase I review (Step 5), because so many things can occur prior that will affect the overall design (i.e. location, height, size).